Objects

 Set a custom size or choose one of the provided presets with the most common resolution for devices and standard print sizes.

-TIP: Create an board around one or more selected objects using the option at the menu or the shortcut Ctrl/⌘ + Alt + G.
+TIP: Create a board around one or more selected objects using the option "Selection to board" at the menu or the shortcut Ctrl/⌘ + Alt + G.

 Select boards